dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 ***Introduced in .NET SDK 7.0.400, Visual Studio 2022 version 17.3.***

 When the language version is C# 11 or later, a `nameof` operator in an attribute on a method brings the type parameters of that method in scope.
 The same applies for local functions.
+A `nameof` operator in an attribute on a method, its type parameters or parameters brings the parameters of that method in scope.
+The same applies to local functions, lambdas, delegates and indexers.

-For instance, this will now be an error:
+For instance, these will now be errors:
 ```csharp
 class C
 {